For us, by us

-Between April 2019 and March 2020, the NIFSC Project ran formal engagement sessions to provide input into the project, organizational design and listen to communities to better understand current challenges and gaps across the country.
-The engagement sessions helped inform NIFSC project design, governance, current gaps and community safety priorities.
+Between April 2019 and March 2020, the NIFSC Project ran engagement sessions to provide input into the project, organizational design and listen to communities to better understand current challenges and gaps across the country.
+The engagement sessions helped inform NIFSC Project design, governance, current gaps and community safety priorities.
 The NIFSC Project is working with Indigenous communities and is focused on developing and testing programs relating to fire prevention and public education because those have the greatest impact on public safety.

 The NIFSC has the following objectives:

 - Create an Indigenous organization collaboratively developed by national and regional Indigenous bodies to serve Indigenous communities (‘for us, by us’)

 - Negotiate an established and sustainable funding model for the organization

 - Be driven by strategic priorities instead of political agendas

 - Create and promote Indigenous fire service careers and certified training

 - Create inclusive programs that can be subscribed to by all Indigenous communities

 The NIFSC Project has defined seven program areas and a program development schedule to develop and launch each version of individual programs.